-Kentucky caverns are a result of millions years of giant limestone formation.
-These formation formed the karst landscape that you can see in this state as well as Mississippi.
-This area was previously under water and as a result you will see that there are many amphibian fossils are found here.
+Kentucky caverns are a result of millions of years of giant limestone formation.
+These formations formed the karst landscape that you can see in this state as well as Mississippi.
+This area was previously underwater, and as a result, you will see that there are many amphibian fossils found here.
 Here are some of these caves and caverns which you can visit in Kentucky to get to know the state’s geology.

-Mammoth Cave is perhaps the most famous one amongst the Kentucky Caverns.
-In fact, it is longest-known cave system in the entire globe.
+Mammoth Cave is perhaps the most famous one among the Kentucky Caverns.
+In fact, it is the longest-known cave system in the entire globe.
 This system stretches for 400 miles and is also very close to the Bowling Green trails as well.
 Similar to Lost River Cave, the Mammoth Cave also has a nice park above it where you can have a nice walk or have a family picnic.
-It is also interesting to know that Mammoth Cave is the second oldest attraction in the country being around for over 200 years in the public eye.
+It is also interesting to know that Mammoth Cave is the second oldest attraction in the country, being around for over 200 years in the public eye.
 The Mammoth Cave tickets for the tour inside the gave are currently at $22 per adult and $16 per child.

-One of most beautiful Kentucky caverns, Diamond Caverns is very close to Mammoth Cave National Park.
-The pathways along this cave feels like a cathedral and the lighting here is just fantastic showcasing all the aspects of these limestone formations.
-They are open all year long and the tours are one mile long with knowledgeable tour guides.
+One of the most beautiful Kentucky caverns, Diamond Caverns, is very close to Mammoth Cave National Park.
+The pathways along this cave feel like a cathedral, and the lighting here is just fantastic, showcasing all the aspects of these limestone formations.
+They are open all year long, and the tours are one mile long with knowledgeable tour guides.
 Diamond Caverns prices for admission are $22 plus taxes for adults and half of that for children.

-Louisville Mega Cavern is truly one of the best Kentucky caverns to go for experiencing the longest underground Zipline adventure globally.
-If you like to have an adventurous cave trip this is thee cave you should definitely visit.
+Louisville Mega Cavern is truly one of the best Kentucky caverns to go for experiencing the longest underground Zipline adventure statewide.
+If you like to have an adventurous cave trip, this is the cave you should definitely visit.
 You can do various activities here, including biking, exploring the caves, and using ziplines to travel across the caves.
 All these activities need special equipment, which is available when you pay and sign a waiver.